 my program doesn’t appear

 some programs, mostly proprietary ones install to locations outside of $PATH and Windows programs installed using wine.
 As an example, Davinci Resolve installs to /opt which is not part of $PATH and does not appear in the text based launcher.
 It does however provide a desktop file meaning that it is accessible from the graphical menu.
 Some applications do not provide desktop files at all and are installed into directories not included in $PATH.
 In that case you can either add that directory to PATH or execute the program using its absolute path.
-In the case of davinci resolve that would be /opt/resolve/bin/resolve.
+In the case of Davinci resolve that would be /opt/resolve/bin/resolve.
 Wine programs can directly be invoked using wine /path/to/program.exe

 dafuq is $PATH ?!

 $PATH is an environment variable containing a list of directories.
-If you execute a command then linux goes through all those directories and checks if any of them contain an executable with that name.
+If you execute a command then Linux goes through all those directories and checks if any of them contain an executable with that name.
 It then stops and executes that application.

 None of the launchers are present on my system

 You likely installed instantWM on an existing system. instantWM is just a window manager does not include any other programs.
-These have to be installed seperately from http://packages.instantos.io..
+These have to be installed separately from http://packages.instantos.io..
 It is also a lot harder to provide support for these frankensteined systems since lots of things can vary depending on what your base system looks like.